Hashirahmad996/java-application-deploy-on-aws/project guide/guide.md

 # VPC (Network Setup)

 1. **Build VPC network (192.168.0.0/16) for Bastion Host deployment**:
+   Create Bastion VPC with this basic configuration

-2. **Build VPC network (172.32.0.0/16) for deploying Highly Available and Auto Scalable application servers**:
+3. **Build VPC network (172.32.0.0/16) for deploying Highly Available and Auto Scalable application servers**:

-3. **Create NAT Gateway in Public Subnet and update Private Subnet associated Route Table**:
+4. **Create NAT Gateway in Public Subnet and update Private Subnet associated Route Table**:
    - Route the default traffic to NAT for outbound internet connection.

-4. **Create Transit Gateway**:
+5. **Create Transit Gateway**:
    - Associate both VPCs to the Transit Gateway for private communication.

-5. **Create Internet Gateway for each VPC**:
+6. **Create Internet Gateway for each VPC**:
    - Update Public Subnet associated Route Table accordingly to route the default traffic to IGW for inbound/outbound internet connection.

 ## Bastion